Welcome to the Union 8th Grade Center!

 Marla Robinson is a graduate of Lawton Eisenhower High School.
 She received her bachelor’s degree in English Education from Oklahoma State University and her master’s degree in School Administration from Northeastern State University.

-Prior to coming to Union, Robinson was an English and yearbook teacher in Muskogee Schools for eight years.
+Prior to coming to Union, Robinson was an English and yearbook teacher in Muskogee Public Schools for eight years.
 She joined Union in 2001 and has worked as a teacher, curriculum specialist, and administrator for the district.
 She was named principal of the 8th Grade Center in 2007.

 He earned his bachelor’s degree from Northeastern State University and his master’s degree from National University in California.